RebeccaFan/Agribot-Documentation/temperature.md

    - Place your Arduino Nano onto the breadboard and connect the Vcc and Ground to the according rails on the breadboard.
    - Place the potentiometer and configure it to 88.22Ω.
    - Put the resistors into place, as seen from the breadboard images from above.
    - Use the multimeter to check that the output is correct, replace the PT100 with a 119Ω resistor to check the output that should be 0.2V.
+Refer to the demo video.

    2. Differential Amplifier